 We have removed many single use plastic items from the hotel, for example straws and plastic drinks stirrers, replacing them with cardboard straws or simply removing the items completely.
 We estimate that changing our guest toiletries to a “greener” range (as below), has led to at least 12,000 fewer plastic items being disposed of each year.

 We have introduced the BeeKind range to our hotel rooms and cottages.
 These naturally derived products help to support the honeybee and sustainable pollination research.
-Packaged in “paper bottles” that can be recycled, this reduces the material weight by 59% and the waste space by 92%, compared to our previous rigid plastic bottles.
+Mostly packaged in “paper bottles”, or sometimes in plastics that can be recycled, this reduces the material weight by 59% and the waste space by 92%, compared to our previous rigid plastic bottles.

 The products contain no parabens, phthalates, petrol-derived ingredients, mineral oil, urea, DEA, TEA, or propylene glycol.
 They do contain food-grade, naturally derived USP glycerin; natural conditioning agents from honey and the Brassica plant; and soybean and cottonseed oil, instead of petrochemicals.
 They are free from any artificial colours or dyes.